vanus-labs/vanus-connect/connectors/source-aws-sns/README.md

 |:----------|:--------------------------------------------------------------------------------|:------------------------|:------------------------|
 | awsAccessKeyID  | `awsAccessKeyID` is the Access key ID of your aws credential. | "BASE64VALUEOFYOURACCESSKEY=" |**YES** |
 | awsSecretAccessKey    | `awsSecretAccessKey` is the Secret access key of your aws credential. | "BASE64VALUEOFYOURSECRETKEY="                  |**YES** |

+## Amazon SNS message delivery retries
+If the target endpoint of your SNS Source Connector does not give the successful respond back, SNS Source Connector won't give respond to AWS SNS either.
+Then by default, AWS SNS will retry sending this message three times.
+You can also configure the retry policy of the subscription corresponding to the SNS source connector yourself.
+Further, you can configure the SQS dead letter queue for the subscription corresponding to the SNS source connector, and then retry sending the dead letter back to SNS topic.

 ## AWS SNS Source Connector Image
 >
 ### Run the SNS-source image in a container